xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 ## Examples

 ### Driving a distance
-Once again, the code is almost the exact same as the examples from nearly all of the other controllers, the only difference is that a `PolynomialFunction` controller takes a list of coefficients of the polynomial to calculate the controller value, compared to the inputs of other controllers:

 ```python
 {% include code/algorithms/motor-controllers/polynomial-function/example.py %}
 ```

+Once again, the code is almost the exact same as the examples from nearly all of the other controllers.

 ## Generating a polynomial